Pat O'Shane: Career

+Firsts

+O'Shane was the first female Aboriginal teacher in Queensland; the first Aboriginal to earn a law degree; the first Aboriginal barrister; and the first woman and Aboriginal person to be the head of a government department in Australia, the New South Wales Ministry of Aboriginal Affairs.

+After retirement

 O'Shane retired as a magistrate in January 2013, taking long service leave until she reached compulsory retirement age in mid-June.

 O'Shane ran in the electorate of Leichhardt in North Queensland in the 2022 Australian Federal Election as a candidate for Socialist Alliance.